-TABLE 2.
 Control Register Bit Descriptions

 Bit #: Symbol: Description 7, 6, 2, 1, 0 DONTC Don't care.
-The value of these bit do not affect the device.
+The value of this bit does not affect the device.
 5 ADD2 These three bits determine which input channel will be sampled and 4 ADD1 converted on the next falling edge of CS.
-The mapping between codes and 3 ADD0 channels is shown in Table 3 .
+The mapping between codes and 3 ADD0 channels is shown in Table 2 .